 Power Gloves are used to aid in the grasping and holding of materials and tools.
 These machines help to strengthen grip and improve the dexterity of its wearer.

 Arm and Shoulder Support is helpful for those contractors who do a lot of overhead work.
-Electricians, drywallers, and professionals working on ceilings could find a lot of benefit from these machines.
+Electricians, drywallers, and professionals working on ceilings could find a lot of benefits from these machines.
 These exoskeletons work by distributing the weight from shoulders and arms to reduce the strain put on these muscle groups.

-Crouching and Standing exoskeletons can provide much needed support for those who stand for most of their day.
-Installing drywall, drilling, or brick work are a few examples of jobs where this particular form of exoskeleton could be helpful.
+Crouching and Standing exoskeletons can provide much-needed support for those who stand for most of their day.
+Installing drywall, drilling, or brickwork are a few examples of jobs where this particular form of exoskeleton could be helpful.